-indicate that there is work to be done here in recognizing the mental challenges of the doctoral students at KTH.
-The PhD Chapter believes that this can be achieved while at the same time maintaining the passion for research.
+indicate that there is work to be done here in recognizing the mental challenges of the the same time maintaining the passion for research.
 Some periods leading up to deadlines will inevitably be more stressful, but the basic information about ways to stay mentally healthy should be conveyed to students by their supervisors' and heads of division (i.e. regular work hours, routines, maintain good eating and sleeping habits, exercise), and communicated in such a way that expectations are clear.
 Working towards achieving a healthy and sustainable work culture should be a common goal.